 Look for a proven solution

 With so much at stake, it never makes sense to gamble with HIPAA compliance.
 When considering whether a vendor meets the conduit exemption, always ask for references or case studies.
 We also recommend consulting with your attorney.
-To learn more about Bigleaf’s role as a conduit, read our partner interview on “Simplifying HIPAA compliance for healthcare providers with SD-WAN.”
+To learn more about Bigleaf’s role as a conduit, read our partner interview on “Simplifying HIPAA compliance for healthcare providers.”